nourishing niki logo

 • Mash your banana with a fork in a mixing bowl.

-• Add in your peanut butter and mix until smooth.
+• Add peanut butter to mashed banana mixture and mix until smooth.

 • Add in your blended oats, remaining whole oats and chocolate chips and fold until combined.

-• Spoon six equal portions onto your baking tray and lightly flatten with a fork.
+• Spoon six equal portions onto your prepared baking sheet and lightly flatten with a fork.

-• Bake for 10 minutes until the edges are golden.
+• Bake your cookie dough balls for 10 minutes until the edges are golden.

 Video